WSE IT’s Multi-Factor Authentication Overview

 Convenient is also probably secure, in this case.
 Certainly more secure than a password alone.

-• Without a time-based passcode, bad actors have it pretty easy to hack your password.
-They can make a lot of guesses at it over time using automated tools that are shockingly good at password guessing.
-Further, if a password you use on more than one site is compromised, the extra passcode would keep them from reusing the stolen password on Hopkins systems — they’ll get past the password but won’t be able to guess the time-based passcode.
+- Without a time-based or device-push passcode, bad actors have it pretty easy to hack your password.
+They can make a lot of guesses at the password over time using automated tools that are shockingly good at guessing them.
+Further, if a password you use on more than one site is compromised, the extra passcode would keep them from reusing the stolen password on Hopkins systems — they’ll get past the password but won’t be able to guess the MFA gateway.

-• The MyIT Login Code expires every minute, so even if your JHED password and login code number were stolen (by a keylogger program, or through an insecure network) attackers still won’t have access to your data.
+- MFA codes expire quickly, so even if your JHED password and MFA were intercepted (by a keylogger program, or through an insecure network) attackers still won’t have long-term access to your data.